 Conquer The Decade – post-hardcore band from Abertillery (formed summer 08), feat; Dean Koash (voc,keys), Deri Davies (gtr), Andrew Rogers (gtr), Haydn Wright (drms), Aaron Poultney (bass).
 Have song called 1005 Ways To Kill A Hooker.
 See also Candy Corpse Clothing

-Corncrackers (Lucifer and the) – Early 1960s Llanelli based rock and roll band, featuring Deke Leonard in his first group.
+Lucifer And The Corncrackers – Early 1960s Llanelli based rock and roll band, featuring Deke Leonard in his first group.
 See also Jets, Dream, The Bystanders, Man and Iceberg

 Corrupt Silence – Swansea band (2004), feat; Martyn Court (gtr) (ex Fistfuck, Dysfunctionals, later Filthy Habits), Tony (drms) (ex Beaker), Justyn (voc) (also Smiling With Semtex, later Filthy Habits), Richy (bass) (also Smiling With Semtex).
 Band split 19.01.05 (website)